 To build a strong and professional coffee seed sector that doesn’t leave out smallholder farmers, WCR is implementing a Nursery Development Program aimed at building the capacity of small entrepreneurial and cooperative nurseries to produce adequate volumes of genetically pure and healthy seedlings to small farms and farmers.
-Nursery staff are trained right at the nursery using a WCR-developed manaul of best practices for producing genetically pure and healthy seedlings, as well as on good business practices.
-Nursery staff are trained-as-trainors for lasting impact.
+Nursery staff are trained right at the nursery using a WCR-developed manual of best practices for producing genetically pure and healthy seedlings, as well as on good business practices.
+Nursery staff are trained-as-trainers for lasting impact.

-Training small nurseries to operate technically-sound and profitable nurseries will result in expanded access to improved, resilient varieties for smallholders—leading eventually to increased production and profits.
+Training small nurseries to operate technically sound and profitable nurseries will result in expanded access to improved, resilient varieties for smallholders—leading eventually to increased production and profits.
 It reduces farmer risk and strengthens needed renovation programs in target countries.
 The program will also build stronger rural organizations and and create new entrepreneurial business opportunities in coffee farming communities.

 In 2019, the nursery development program trained 130 nursery managers and technicians in Peru and Puerto Rico, and raised the production capacity of trained nurseries to 1,500,000,000 plants.
 In 2020, the program will expand to East Africa, with trainings in Uganda, Democratic Republic of Congo, and Rwanda, and will also host trainings in Mexico, Guatemala, Nicaragua, Honduras, El Salvador, and Peru.